-'Exhale and flow' is a phrase Catherine uses in her practice for the life’s highs, lows, and the transitions in between.
-These three little words were initially a go-to instructional cue for a physical asana practice, and these words kept showing up as guidance to practice yoga beyond high to low plank.
+'Exhale and flow' is a phrase for life’s highs, lows, and transitions in between it all.
+I heard myself say these three simple words as instructions in the flow of vinyasa yoga classes, and these words kept showing up as guidance for the practice of yoga beyond chaturanga.

 EXHALE AND FLOW